Sex Addiction – Out of Control Sexual Behavior

 Sex Addiction Counseling Can Bring Lasting Relief

 There has been considerable controversy amongst mental health professions as to whether or not Sex Addiction is a valid diagnosis.
 Sex Addiction or Hypersexual Disorder, as it was once known, is no longer in the DSM5 (other diagnoses continue to exist, such as voyeurism and exhibitionism).
 Yet, it is, however, a real disease that hurts many people.
 Opponents argue that the model is not “sex positive” or that the treatment providers are not adequately trained in human sexuality.
 In some cases, this is indeed true.
+Yet there are still a group of people who struggle with the pain from the consequences or acts of out-of-control sexual behavior.

 Dr. Winter has all of the necessary credentials needed to help those in need of sex addiction treatment.
 She brings nearly 30 years of experience.
 Her unique background blends sexology, psychology and addictions and focuses on the push towards a healthy relationship with one’s body and healthy sex; that is her work work is sex-positive.
 Dr. Winter is a certified sex addiction therapist (CSAT) trained by and in the task-centered model of Dr. Patrick Carnes, to whom the field is credited with evidence based treatment.
 She utilizes EMDR and the FSAP to work with the trauma and help heal sex addiction.
 She is the only certified sex addiction therapist and psychologist with this unique background that includes sexology, EMDR certification as well as Emotionally Focused Therapy for Couples and Discernment Counseling.